dusanjovanov/formy-website/docs/overview.md

 In this method you can pass props to your components via `props` object, or you can use it as an effect and set a value to a calculated field as in the example.

-It receives the `context` object, the `form` prop, and the `reason` prop.
+It receives the `context` object and the `reason` prop.
 You can use `reason` to know exactly why the update was called, and you can act accordingly.